Python List Reverse | How To Reverse List In Python

 One thing here to remember that it does not do any ascending or descending order on the list.

 List sort() and reverse() combined example

-Let’s take a scenario, where first we are sorting the list based on the criteria of length of string item and then reverse that order in the list.
+Let’s take a scenario where first we are sorting the list based on the criteria of length of string item and then reverse that order in the list.

 # app.py def criteria(item): return len(item) GoT2 = ['Jon', 'Tyrion', 'Daenerys'] GoT2.sort(reverse=True, key=criteria) print (GoT2) GoT2.reverse() print (GoT2)

-So, in the above example, we are descending the list based on the length of the string item and then reverse that item in the list.
-So the output is the following.
+So, in the above example, we are descending the list based on the length of the string item and then reverse that item on the list.

 Accessing Individual Elements in Reversed Order